CrazyProger1/FastPy/README.md

 ## Customizing

-That language built in such a way as to support customizing at every stage of transpilation or interpreting.
+That language built in such a way as to support customizing at every stage of transpiling or interpreting.
 For more info, see [customizing doc file](docs/Customizing.md).

+## Highlighting

+To enable syntax highlighting, see [highlighting doc file](docs/Highlighting.md).

 ## Licence